Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

-# Getting Started with Your AZ-500: Microsoft Azure Security Technologies Workshop
+# Getting Started with your AZ-500: Microsoft Azure Security Technologies Workshop

 Welcome to your AZ-500: Microsoft Azure Security Technologies workshop!
 We've prepared a seamless environment for you to explore and learn Azure Security Technologies.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Lab guide** will be right at your fingertips within your web browser.

 ![Access Your VM and Lab Guide](../images/labguide.png)